ktakashi/r6rs-pffi/README.md

 The bound variable is settable, thus `set!` syntax can change the value if it's allowed.

+If the second form is a readable form of specifying `pointer` as type.

-If the second form is used, then the it creates an reference to an array pointer, and the _scheme-name_ will be a macro of 3 patterns:
+If the third form is used, then the it creates an reference to an array pointer, and the _scheme-name_ will be a macro of 3 patterns:

 `_scheme-name_`: to return the raw pointer of the array.